Choose your session:

 Animal breeding involves the selective breeding of domestic animals with the intention to improve desirable (and heritable) qualities in the next generation.
 This course introduces the steps required to design a program for breeding animals and teaches the genetic and statistical concepts that are needed to build a solid breeding program.

 In this course you will learn how an animal breeder balances the need for improving desirable qualities of the animals with the need for genetic diversity and long sustainability of the program.
 The scientific concepts in genetics that are applied in animal breeding will be explained and you will learn to apply the models and computational methods that are used in animal breeding.

-Please know that knowledge of statistics at a 2nd or 3rd year university level is needed to follow this course successfully.
+Knowledge in the area of statistics at 2nd or 3rd year university level is needed to follow this course successfully.

 Although this course is open to everyone, it is particular useful for breeders of:

 Professional Certificate Program

 This course is part of the Professional Certificate Program "Animal Breeding and Genetics".
 Join the other course in the program, Evaluating Animal Breeding Programs, and advance your career as a breeder.

 At a glance